osbornm/osbornm.github.io/_posts/2010-07-02-webimage-introduction.md

 </div>
 </div>
 </div>

-<p> </p>
-<p>In the code sample above you can see two different ways to grab the uploaded file from the request (the input has a name of ‘<em>FileUploadNameHere’</em>) and save it off, either to a database or to the file system.
+In the code sample above you can see two different ways to grab the uploaded file from the request (the input has a name of ‘<em>FileUploadNameHere’</em>) and save it off, either to a database or to the file system.
 The first example shows how to save it up to a database.
 Most of the time the API for saving to a database just take a Byte[] of the image, for instance see the <em>Simple Data</em> demo.
 The second one that save the image off to the file system is the much more interesting sample.
 For right now ignore the man behind the current (line number seven) in the sample that just ensures a unique file name.
 The team to trying to see what we can do to make this a better story but no promises.
-So if you’ll notice there is a native API that we are called, called <em>Save. </em>This method takes in a path, which can be a relative path like it is in the sample or a a full path (you would <em>PhysicalApplicationPath</em> to create such a path), and saves a copy of the image to the file system. </p>
+So if you’ll notice there is a native API that we are called, called <em>Save. </em>This method takes in a path, which can be a relative path like it is in the sample or a a full path (you would <em>PhysicalApplicationPath</em> to create such a path), and saves a copy of the image to the file system.

-<p>Okay so let’s do something a little more interesting, let’s talk about what you how you would take that image that you just saved off and then create a thumbnail version of it.</p>
+Okay so let’s do something a little more interesting, let’s talk about what you how you would take that image that you just saved off and then create a thumbnail version of it.

 <div style="PADDING-BOTTOM: 0px; MARGIN: 0px; PADDING-LEFT: 0px; PADDING-RIGHT: 0px; DISPLAY: inline; FLOAT: none; PADDING-TOP: 0px" id="scid:9ce6104f-a9aa-4a17-a79f-3a39532ebf7c:f0c6009f-966a-4564-a624-9ed0e1b8a696" class="wlWriterEditableSmartContent">
 <div style="PADDING-BOTTOM: 0px; MARGIN: 0px; PADDING-LEFT: 0px; PADDING-RIGHT: 0px; DISPLAY: inline; FLOAT: none; PADDING-TOP: 0px" id="scid:9ce6104f-a9aa-4a17-a79f-3a39532ebf7c:a1424bc2-34f6-441f-a194-62f222ee8097" class="wlWriterEditableSmartContent">
 <div style="BORDER-BOTTOM: #000080 1px solid; BORDER-LEFT: #000080 1px solid; FONT-FAMILY: &quot;Courier New&quot;, Courier, Monospace; COLOR: #000; FONT-SIZE: 10pt; BORDER-TOP: #000080 1px solid; BORDER-RIGHT: #000080 1px solid">